List of Bakugan Battle Brawlers characters: King Zenoheld

 The central villain of the second season.
 The King of Vestal and a leader of the Vexos.
 He is the one responsible into invade New Vestroia, capturing the Bakugan and them to fight each other to create Mechanical Bakugan as his own weapons.

-In the first half of New Vestroia, Zenoheld had little interaction with the Resistance or the Vexos.
-The only time he appeared was when he nagged Hydron for not taking better care of the Dimension Controllers.
-He seems to be impatient with him due to his constant failure.
-He will also check in with him and make sure that he is still on the right track, although Hydron shrugs his warnings and discipline off, as he thinks he is doing fine without his father's constant nagging.

-In the second half of New Vestroia, he flees Vestal and resides in his palace on the outer skirts of the galaxy that is remote from civilization.
+In the second half of New Vestroia, Zenoheld flees Vestal and resides in his palace on the outer skirts of the galaxy that is remote from civilization.
 He is revealed to be a brawler and he sends a message to the Six Ancient Warriors to surrender their Attribute Energies to him so that Professor Clay can power up the Bakugan Termination System.
 They decline his offer at first, but then they decide to battle him.
 When they arrive, Zenoheld reveals that he owns a Mechanical Bakugan, Pyrus Farbros.
 After a tough battle, Zenoheld comes out victorious, but the Ancients escaped and entrusted their Attribute Energies to the Resistance.

-After hearing the news of the Attribute Energies being dispersed throughout New Vestroia and Earth, he entrusts Mylene Pharaoh with the duty of picking another Subterra Brawler to replace Gus in the Vexos.
-She chooses Hydron, and he says that he “couldn’t have picked better himself”.
-After Hydron gains the Haos Energy after he defeats Baron in a brawl he says “I knew I could count on you...Hydron”, revealing that he now trusts him with responsibility more than he did in the first half.